Utopía nightclub fire: Background

+Site of the former entrance in 2025.

 The Utopía nightclub was inaugurated on May 4, 2002, and was located on the first level of the Jockey Plaza shopping centre in a 870 m² space.
 The nightclub did not have an operating license from the Municipality of Santiago de Surco because it did not meet the minimum Civil Defence (INDECI) standards, lacking basic equipment such as fire extinguishers.

 On July 19, the nightclub organized a party called Zoo, on the occasion of the launch of a fragrance by designer Hugo Boss.
 The administration of the nightclub contracted with the Mexican circus Los Hermanos Fuentes Gasca the presence in its premises of a lion, a bengal tiger, a chimpanzee and a horse.
 The animals, some from their cages, would give the show atmosphere.
 Despite only being able to house about 500 people, the administration had sent out more than 3,000 double invitations.
 In addition, the party coincided with the neighboring concert of Los Prisioneros at the Jockey Club.